Bitcoin-ABC/bitcoin-abc/doc/init.md

 `/etc/init.d/bitcoind start` and configure it to run on startup with `rc-update add bitcoind`

-### Upstart (for Debian/Ubuntu based distributions)

-Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
-If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

-Drop bitcoind.conf in /etc/init.
-Test by running `service bitcoind start` it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.

 ### CentOS

 Copy bitcoind.init to /etc/init.d/bitcoind.
 Test by running `service bitcoind start`.